Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 ## Exfiltrating the handler code

 Well finding the code was simple, it was in an `app.py` file in the /var/task directory.
 Ok, now to exfiltrate it.
 Just printing the contents to stdout was painful since it truncated it.
-So we’ll have to chunk it.
+So we'll have to chunk it.

 Turns out that the main file system overlay is read-only, as you would expect.
 But the mount command shows that `/tmp` is writable, so let's cp the file over there.
-We’ll then gzip it, and in our python script we’ll open the file, read in the contents, and base64 encode it.
+We'll then gzip it, and in our python script we'll open the file, read in the contents, and base64 encode it.
 Then output around 1kb at a time.

 After a couple of requests and chunks, we get the fully exfiltrated data.
 Now we can reverse the process and extract it.
 This give us code we can review: